willza3/OpenCore-Strix-B450i/README.md

 ## Known Issues

-* **Internal WiFi & Bluetooth are not supported by macOS.**
+**Internal WiFi & Bluetooth are not supported by macOS.**

-**Solution:** The internal wireless card can be replaced with a macOS compatible one (e.g Dell DW1820A).
+* **Solution:** The internal wireless card can be replaced with a macOS compatible one (e.g Dell DW1820A).
 I haven't tried this myself, but there are reports of it working.

-* **Line-in microphones may not appear**
+**Line-in microphones may not appear.**

-**Solution:** AppleALC has minimal support for line-in microphones on Ryzen/TR CPUs.
+* **Solution:** AppleALC has minimal support for line-in microphones on Ryzen/TR CPUs.
 Buying a USB adapter seems to be the best option at this time.

+**Discord stuck in a crash loop.**

+* **Solution:** [Fix here](https://discordapp.com/channels/249992304503291905/263798638373896203/717912500498333746) (Method 2 worked for me)

+**Unable to wake from sleep.**

+* **Solution:** No fix at the moment.

+Sleep and Wake does not work if:

+* USB 2.0 device plugged into the motherboard's USB 3.1 I/O ports.
+* USB 2.0 device connected to a USB 3.0 hub and plugged into the motherboard's USB 3.1 I/O port, Sleep works if only the hub is plugged into a USB 2.0 I/O port.
+* Auto sleep and hibernate won't work if an external mechanical hard drive is mounted in macOS.

 **Please report any issues you find [here.](https://github.com/willza3/macOS-strix-B450i/issues)**